pret/pokeheartgold/CONTRIBUTING.md

 Any use of an AI large language model (LLM) to contribute to this project, must be disclosed in full.
 Undisclosed LLM use shall, upon detection, result in a permanent ban from contributing to this project.

-This applies to any act that introduces or changes text in the repository:
+This applies to any act that introduces or changes text in the repository, including but not limited to:
 - Commit content
 - Commit message
 - Pull requests